letapicode/i-ask-therefore-i-create/services/analytics/README.md

 - `GET /summary` – counts by event type
 - `GET /performance` – recent performance metrics with optional `app` and `range` query params
 - `GET /alerts` – events exceeding the alert threshold
+- `GET /securityReports` – results of dependency scans for each project

 Set `ALERT_THRESHOLD` to trigger alerts when a metric value exceeds the given number.